SharikhaMuskaan/Financial_Network_Management/README.md

 # Financial_Network_Management
-Using Cisco Packet Tracer , Designed and simulated Financial network ensuring secure and efficient data transmission across the network
+Using Cisco Packet Tracer , Designed and simulated a mini project on Financial network ensuring secure and efficient data transmission across the network